 Pantry moths don’t just make their homes in the crevices and corners of your cupboards: they lay eggs in your dry goods, too, where they’ll hatch into larvae, grow into pupae, and eventually burst forth as moths.

 Disgusting, right?
-Keep that distaste in mind, so you don’t skip steps when getting rid of pantry moths because, as with dropping hints to other unwanted house guests, you’ve got to be persistent, so they don’t just find another spot to get comfortable again.
+Keep that distaste in mind, so you don’t skip steps when getting rid of pantry moths.
+As with dropping hints to other unwanted house guests, you’ve got to be persistent, or they’ll just find another spot to get comfortable again.

 If you’ve found one pantry moth, you can pretty much rest assured there are several more.
 You should also assume they’ve been busy reproducing in any opened dry goods (flours, whole grains, cereals, etc.), so your choice is to eat them or toss them.